bnbullock/School_District_Analysis/README.md

 8. School performance based on school size
 9. School performance based on the type of school

-Additionally, we are asked to prepare the same statistics above with marks for Grade 9 students at **Thomas High School** removed due to a problem with academic honesty.
-We will then run the analysis again and compare the results.

-## Modified School District Analysis requirements:
+## Modified School District Analysis with 9th grade marks removed, requirements:
 1. Replace ninth grade reading and math scores for Thomas High School
 2. Snapshot of the school district's key metrics
 3. Overview of the key metrics for each school